Kicksecure/security-misc/README.md

 Entropy:

-- Do not credit the CPU or bootloader as entropy sources at boot in order to maximize the absolute quantity of entropy in the combined pool.
+- Do not credit the CPU seeds as an entropy sources at boot in order to maximize the absolute quantity of entropy in the combined pool.
 This is desirable for all cryptographic operations reliant proprietary on RDRAND and RDSEED CPU instructions for random number generation that have long history of being defective.

+- Do not credit the bootloader seeds as an entropy sources at boot to maximize the absolute quantity of entropy in the combined pool.
+This is desirable for all cryptographic operations as seeds passed by the bootloader could be tampered.

 - Obtain more entropy at boot from RAM as the runtime memory allocator is being initialized.